 Hunter's Wrath is another high-value DPS item, providing a 30% Attack Speed bonus to your Primaries as well as another 200% multiplicative damage bonus.

 Depth Diggers provide another 100% damage increase to Hungering Arrow.

-Echoing Fury provides up to 75% increased Attack Speed.
+Echoing Fury in the cube provides up to 75% increased Attack Speed.
 Alternatively you can cube Fortress Ballista for more defense.

 Global Stat Priorities

-Especially important for almost any DH build is reaching permanent Vengeance uptime.
+The most important for almost any DH build is reaching permanent Vengeance uptime.
 This is achievable through the 65% Cooldown Reduction effect provided by Dawn and having 37% Cooldown Reduction on your character.
-What you will always use is the Flawless Royal Diamond in your helmet slot, 10% from Paragon Points and 8% rolled on your shoulders.
+What you will always use is the Flawless Royal Diamond in your Helmet slot, 10% from Paragon Points and 8% on your Shoulders.
 The rest will typically be rolled on your Weapon, Gloves or Quiver.
 If your Dawn has less than 64-63% on the legendary affix, you should consider adding a 4th Cooldown item to make up for it, as any lower will leave you with a significant gap.